arugaz/arugazz/README.md

 ## 👀 &nbsp;ArugaZ

-#### I am a 17yo programmer, hope you all have good day 😃
+#### Hello, hope you all have good day!

 - I ❤️ to learn, develop and experiment with programs and awesome things on internet.

-- I ❤️ to watch anime, read comic, and being cosplayer.
+- I ❤️ to watch anime, read comic, and swim.

 - I ❤️ to connect with more people.